sonic-net/DASH/documentation/express-route-service/express-route-gateway-bypass.md

 | SAI_OUTBOUND_REVERSE_ROUTE_ENTRY_ATTR_REVERSE_TUNNEL_ID | sai_object_id_t | SAI object ID of the reverse tunnel |
 | SAI_OUTBOUND_REVERSE_ROUTING_ENTRY_ATTR_ROUTING_ACTIONS_DISABLED_IN_FLOW_RESIMULATION | sai_uint64_t | Routing actions that need to be disabled in flow resimulation. |

-##### 5.2.2.4.
+##### 5.2.2.2.
 Reverse tunnel table and entry

-Besides the routing table, we also need to split the tunnel table into tunnel and reverse tunnel table.
+Besides the reverse routing stage, we also need to split the tunnel table into tunnel and reverse tunnel table.
 It makes the API clean, also allows P4 to support it, because each P4 table can be only matched once in the pipeline:

 The reverse tunnel table will have the following attributes that is common to all next hops: